ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

     each age group, and compare the simulated prevalences with the ENN and LNN category prevalences pulled from GBD.

+#.
+Record deaths in the ENN and LNN age groups, and compare the mortality
+    rates with the corresponding all-cause mortality rates in GBD.
+Deaths could also be stratified by LBWSG category to validate simulated RRs against the RR input data.

+This validation could be run with increasing degrees of complexity:

+a.
+Apply the RRs directly to the all-cause mortality rate of the simulants.

+b.
+Do not explicitly model any causes, but distinguish between causes affected
+    by LBWSG vs. unaffected by LBWSG, and apply the RRs only to the CSMRs of the affected causes.

+c.
+Add in one or more explicitly modeled causes, and apply the the RRs to the
+    EMR or CSMR of the affected causes, depending on whether the cause is explicitly modeled.

 .. note::

   It would be worth checking with the GBD modelers to see whether it is accurate